-Interested candidates should submit their resumes and RN licenses by April 20th, 2018 to the Camp Director at email@example.com.
+Interested candidates should submit their resumes, RN licenses and application by April 15, 2024 to the Camp Director at email@example.com.
 We will review resumes and RN licenses.
 If selected,we will follow up with setting up an interview either in-person or VP.

 Questions about this position can be directed to Dave Staehle, firstname.lastname@example.org or call him at 315-207-5706 (Videophone).